 Sophie Schildknecht

-The Life Summary of Sophie
+Brief Life History of Sophie

-When Sophie Schildknecht was born on 15 March 1811, in Bietingen, Gottmadingen, Konstanz, Baden, Germany, her father, Franz Karl Schildknecht, was 31 and her mother, Margareta Sauermann, was 37.
-She married Fidelis Merikofer on 17 December 1829, in Randegg, Gottmadingen, Konstanz, Baden-Württemberg, Germany.
+When Sophie Schildknecht was born on 15 March 1811, in Bietingen, Gottmadingen, Amt Konstanz, Baden, her father, Franz Karl Schildknecht, was 31 and her mother, Margareta Sauermann, was 37.
+She married Fidelis Merikofer on 17 December 1829, in Randegg, Gottmadingen, Kreis Konstanz, Baden-Württemberg, Germany.
 They were the parents of at least 7 sons and 4 daughters.
-She died on 9 August 1862, in her hometown, at the age of 51, and was buried in Randegg, Gottmadingen, Konstanz, Baden-Württemberg, Germany.
+She died on 9 August 1862, in her hometown, at the age of 51, and was buried in Randegg, Gottmadingen, Kreis Konstanz, Baden-Württemberg, Germany.

 Photos and Memories (0)